 - FSSE and FSSE-G

-The Faculty Survey of Student Engagement (FSSE) was designed to complement the National Survey of Student Engagement (NSSE).
+The Faculty Survey of Student Engagement (FSSE) complements the National Survey of Student Engagement (NSSE).
 It is designed to measure faculty expectations for student engagement in educational practices that are empirically linked with high levels of learning and development.
 Since 2003, more than 211,000 faculty members from more than 850 different colleges and universities have participated in the survey.
-University of Hawaiʻi at Mānoa has scheduled to participate in FSSE in spring, 2015.
+University of Hawaiʻi at Mānoa is administering FSSE this spring, 2015.

 Cooperative Institutional Research Program (CIRP) Freshman Survey is a national survey used to collect demographic and attitudinal information about incoming students.
 It measures trends in higher education and serves as a baseline for longitudinal follow-up.
 Office of Student Affairs at UH Mānoa administers the CIRP Freshman Survey.
 The last administration was in 2013.
-Survey results and reports from the 2013 CIRP survey is provided below.
+Survey results and reports from the 2013 CIRP survey are provided below.

 The surveys are based at the University of Indiana Bloomington and provide a way for universities and colleges to assess their use of best practices in higher education.
 Each year hundreds of universities and colleges across North America participate.
-Information from the surveys can be used in a variety of ways, including assessment, institutional improvement, and prompting discussion on teaching and learning initiatives.Click on a logo below to see more detailed information on that particular survey.
+Information from the surveys can be used in a variety of ways, including assessment, institutional improvement, and prompting discussion on teaching and learning initiatives.